Unemployment Rates by State - Low and High Unemployment Rate States

 States with the Lowest Unemployment -- Full Employment States

-State unemployment rates continue to improve.
+State unemployment rates are starting to show a degradation in the unemployment rate.
 At the start of the shutdown, there were 15 states with unemployment rates of less than 3.0%.
-That is two (2) fewer states than in November.

 Latest data

-All of the states that were at full employment levels before the Covid shutdowns have recovered from the massive erosion of the economy.
+All of the states that were at full employment levels have been there for 3 months with limited improvement.